Dr Pepper Snapple Group (DPS) Q1 2017 Results - Earnings Call Transcript

 Ali Dibadj - Sanford C. Bernstein & Co.
 LLC

 Okay, okay.
 I know you didn't mention RCI.
-I don't know if I want to give update (64:39) RCI.
+I don't know if I want to get an update, but just to mention RCI.
 You mentioned just very, very briefly.
 But as we look at the margins, we were hoping for more even if you try to strip out Bai, which you gave us some more data in this column.
 I will try to go back and do that some more granularity, but no signs.
 I know you are going to say no but I really want to emphasize this, no signs of RCI slowing down?
 No signs of RCI kind of low hanging fruit disappearing and trying kind of reaching a little bit higher?
 You are still as confident as ever that it continues to motor on?

 Martin M. Ellen - Dr Pepper Snapple Group, Inc.